chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ## The Ask

 A leading US telco asked frog to envision the company's end to end customer experience for 2020.
-The telco had recently acquired new media/content assets that increased its competitive advantage, enabling it to offer a full suite of products and content to customers.
+The telco had recently acquired new media/content assets that increased its competitive advantage, enabling it to offer a richer suite of products and content to customers.

 ## The Process